I will be on the 2025/2026 academic job market.

-My main research interests lie in Industrial Organization, specifically platform and information design, innovation and search.
+I am a post-doc at Universität Wien and junior research associate at ZEW Mannheim.
+I earned my PhD in Economics at Universität Mannheim in the Spring of 2024.
+My main research interests lie in Industrial Organization, specifically digital economics, platform and information design, consumer search, and innovation.
 I sometimes dabble with privacy as well.

 Research